Dilation and Curettage (D and C)

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-Dilation and curettage (D and C) is a type of female surgical procedure.
+Dilation and curettage (D and C) is a surgical procedure.
 It consists of manually dilating, or opening, your cervix.
 A thin instrument called a curette is then inserted into your uterus.
 The end of it is shaped like a spoon in order to scrape out uterine tissue.

 There are several purposes for a D and C. The main one is to remove uterine cells to check for infection or cancer, or to remove a cyst or tumor.
 It can help treat certain conditions, such as abnormal bleeding.
 A D and C may be done after a miscarriage.
 This is if your body does not naturally expel the fetus and tissues.